African-American woman paying bills on the computer.

 Refinance Requirements: 6 Boxes You’ll Need To Check

 Are you thinking about refinancing?
-Whether you're looking for a new lender or using your existing lender, you must meet the refinance requirements to get approved.
-They might be stricter than you think.
+Lenders will look for a strong credit score, consider your debts and how much equity you have in your home among other requirements.
+Whether you’re looking for a new lender or using your existing lender, you must meet the refinance requirements to get approved.

 Why Refinance?

-Homeowners refinance for many reasons, including lowering their monthly mortgage payment, paying off a mortgage early, or tapping into a home's equity.
-Refinancing means replacing a current mortgage with a new mortgage.
+Homeowners refinance for many reasons, including lowering their monthly mortgage payment, paying off a mortgage early, or tapping into a home’s equity.
+Refinancing means replacing your current mortgage with a new mortgage.

 You might save money on your monthly payment or increase it depending on why you refinance.
 For example, borrowers who lower their interest rate and refinance only their outstanding loan amount may have a lower payment.
 However, borrowers who borrow from their home equity or shorten their loan term may have a higher monthly payment.